 \begin{proposition} There is no deterministic naming algorithm for a synchronous channel with beeping with at least two stations, in which all stations are anonymous, such that it eventually terminates and assigns proper names. \end{proposition}

 \begin{proof} We argue by contradiction.
 Suppose that there exists a deterministic algorithm that eventually terminates with proper names assigned to the anonymous stations.
 Let all the stations start initialized to the same initial state.
 The following invariant is maintained in each round: the internal states of the stations are all equal.

-We proceed by induction on the round number.
+We proceed to show this invariant by induction on the round numbers.
 The base of induction is satisfied by the assumption about the initialization.
-For the inductive step, we assume that the stations are in the same state, by the inductive assumption.
-Then either all of them pause or all of them beep in the next round, so that either all of them hear their own beep or all of them pause and hear silence.
-This results in the same internal state transition, which shows the inductive step.
+For the inductive step, we assume that the stations are in the same state, by the inductive hypothesis.
+Then either all of them pause or all of them beep in the next round, as determined by the state.
+The effect is that either all of them hear their own beep or all of them pause and hear silence.
+This results in the same internal state transition, which completes the inductive step.

 When the algorithm eventually terminates, then each station assigns to itself the identifier determined by its state.
 The identifier is the same in all stations because their states are the same, by the invariant.